-The Balanced Portfolio had a positive return for the six months ended June 30, 2011, and a double-digit gain for the 12 months ended June 30, 2011.
-The Portfolio outperformed its benchmark over the six- and 12-month periods.
+The Balanced Portfolio had a positive return for the six and 12 months ended June 30, 2012.
+The Portfolio outperformed its weighted benchmark over the six-month period, but lagged its benchmark over the 12-month period.

-Among U.S. equity holdings, the Portfolio's investments had positive returns for the six months ended June 30, 2011, and solid gains for the 12 months ended June 30, 2011.
-For the 12-month period, the Small-Cap Stock Fund, Value Fund, and Blue Chip Growth Fund outperformed their benchmarks and had strong positive absolute returns.
-The Mid-Cap Growth Fund and Mid-Cap Value Fund had strong positive absolute returns but underperformed their benchmarks due to stock selection in the industrials & business services and financials sectors.
-In the last six months of the reporting period, the Small-Cap Stock Fund, Mid-Cap Growth Fund, and Mid-Cap Value Fund produced strong absolute performance.
-The Small-Cap Stock Fund contributed to relative results, while the Mid-Cap Stock Fund and Mid-Cap Value Fund detracted primarily due to stock selection.
+Among U.S. equity holdings, the Portfolio's investments had solid returns for the six months ended June 30, 2012 and mixed results for the 12 months ended June 30, 2012.
+For the 12-month period, the Small-Cap Stock and Blue Chip Growth Funds outperformed their benchmarks and had positive returns due to stock selection.
+The Value Fund underperformed its benchmark, the Russell 1000 Value Index, due to stock selection in the utilities and consumer staples sectors.
+For the six-month period, the Blue Chip Growth Fund and Small-Cap Stock Fund outperformed their respective benchmarks and produced positive returns.
+The Value Fund had solid positive returns but underperformed its benchmark due to stock selection in the information technology and telecommunications sectors.
+The Mid-Cap Growth Fund had a solid positive return but underperformed the Russell Mid-Cap Growth Index due to stock selection in the information technology sector.